The Bankrate promise

 Alternatives to returning your car

 - Sell it.
 By selling your car to someone else, you might be able to get out of being stuck with a car you don’t like.
-The downside of doing this is that you might not be able to recoup the full amount you paid the dealer, since a car depreciates in value as soon as it’s driven off the car lot.
+You might be unable to recoup the full amount you paid the dealer because a car depreciates as soon as it’s driven off the car lot.
 You’ll be on the hook for paying the difference between the dealership price and the price the buyer pays for the vehicle.

 - Ask for voluntary repossession.
 If you can’t afford the monthly payments, you could call the lender and ask for a voluntary repossession.
-Although this would get rid of your monthly payments, you should think twice before taking this action.
-A lender can still report the repossession to the credit bureaus, which will negatively impact your credit score, making it more expensive to take out a future auto loan.
+Although this would eliminate your monthly payments, you should think twice before taking this action.
+A lender can still report the repossession to the credit bureaus.
+Repossession negatively impacts your credit score for up to seven years, making it more expensive to take out a future auto loan.

 - Refinance your auto loan.
 If your monthly payments are too high, you can refinance your car loan by extending your term or securing a lower interest rate.
-Refinancing is a common tactic and won’t hurt your credit score in the same way as voluntary repossession.
+While taking this step will reduce your credit score slightly, the effects are only temporary.
+In fact, after just a few months of making payments, your credit score should rebound or even improve.

 The bottom line

-Before you purchase a car, spend some time researching the price of cars you like, reading the dealership’s return policy and car reviews.
-Failing to do research could leave you stuck with a car you don’t like.
-This is because in most cases, you can’t return a car you just bought — most dealerships won’t allow it.
+Before you purchase a car, spend some time researching the price of cars you like and reading the dealership’s return policy and car reviews.
+Failing to research could leave you stuck with a car.
+In most cases, you can’t return a car you just bought — most dealerships won’t allow it.

-However, if you do find yourself unable to return a car, there are ways to get rid of it.
-You can sell it, file a lemon law claim under certain circumstances or enter into a voluntary repossession with the dealership.
-Alternatively, if you have buyer’s remorse due to high payments and want to keep the car, you can refinance the auto loan to lower the payments.
+If you’re unable to return a car, there are other ways to get rid of it.
+You can sell it or file a lemon law claim under certain circumstances.
+Alternatively, if you have buyer’s remorse due to high payments but want to keep the car, you can refinance the auto loan to lower the payments.